hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
 ### 15 September 2026
+#### Business Details API
+Existing version 2.0 updated in Sandbox and Production with the following change:

+##### Removed
+Optional field `yearOfMigration` has been removed from the response body for the following endpoint:
+- Retrieve Business Details

+### 15 September 2026